ArfaKA-03/javascript-projects/README.md

 - Display a product list dynamically in the DOM using `.map()` from a product array.
 - Add an "Add" button for each product to push selected items into a cart and update inventory quantity.
 - Calculate and display the cart total dynamically as items are added.
+- printing all cart details and the updated total in the console whenever an item is added.

 ```bash
 # Clone the repository